quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 >A photon is the building block of electromagnetic radiation, which includes visible light.
 Everything that you see is due to these photons hitting your retinae.
 When photons are *polarized*, they vibrate in a specific direction rather than all directions.
 In terms of qubits, polarization in the horizontal direction, say, can be represented by $\ket{0}$ and polarization in the vertical direction, say, can be represented by $\ket{1}$.
 A superposition of the two is possible, and corresponds to the photon vibrating in a direction between vertical and horizontal, analogous to Southeast lying between South and East on a compass.
 {: .prompt-info }

 One important thing to note about qubit states is that they are not stable.
-Little disturbances in a qubit's environment can reduce it to either $\ket{0}$ or $\ket{1}$, disturbances like heat, vibrations, etc.[^fn-nth-6] And even *that* is unstable; after some time a qubit can jump back into a superposition.
+Little disturbances in a qubit's environment can reduce it to either $\ket{0}$ or $\ket{1}$: disturbances like heat, vibrations, etc.[^fn-nth-6] And even *that* is unstable; after some time a qubit can jump back into a superposition.
 It's this little tug of war of states that makes qubits a little tricky to manipulate in the lab--and what keeps the cats of Whiskerton intrigued!

-[^fn-nth-6]: This sensitivity of quantum states is one of the obstacles in fabricating stable, perfect physical qubits, and decides with a large number qubits.
+[^fn-nth-6]: This sensitivity of quantum states is one of the obstacles in fabricating stable, perfect physical qubits, and devices with a large number of qubits.
 But this is an exciting research area with lots of promising progress.

 ## Schrödinger's Cat